stuffedwombat/stuffedwombat.github.io/blogroll.md

 Knowing how a system works doesn't make it less appealing to interact with, it just marks a switch in how you engage with it.
 Instead of exploring and learning, you are now executing, strategising and looking for larger-scale goals and challenges.

-While systems remains the same over the course of the game, content constantly dissapears.
+While systems remains the same over the course of the game, content constantly disappears.

 - You finish a level and never return.
 - You listen to the audiofile and get the information you needed.